 Wait for Your Engine to Cool Down

 Refilling the fluid antifreeze or coolant is something you should only do when the engine is cool.
 Don’t attempt to handle this right after the vehicle has been driven.
-Some coolant systems are pressurized, which means the reservoir may be dangerous to open while it’s hot.
+Coolant systems are pressurized, which means the reservoir is very dangerous to open while it’s hot.
 Just wait until the engine is cool.
 Carefully open the reservoir cap and add the coolant until it reaches the fill line.
-Many coolant solutions are ready to use, but check the bottle in case it’s a concentrated formula that must be mixed with water first.
+Many coolant solutions are ready to use, but check the bottle in case it’s a concentrated formula that must be mixed with distilled water first.
 On that note, never put plain water in your coolant reservoir unless it’s an emergency.

 If you check your coolant reservoir while the engine is hot, it could explode.